chaoss/metrics/5_Value.md

 Software Downloads | Number of project software downloads Downloads of Non-software Artifacts | Number of downloads of non-software artifacts (e.g. documentation, sample apps, test suites, etc.)
-Installs | Number of software installations of the project Number of Active Users | Number of "active" users of the project (for some yet-to-be-defined definition of "active") Commercial Offerings | Availability of commercial products or services based on the project Availability of Add-on Products | Availability of 3rd party plug-ins, modules, utilities, etc. that provide additional functionality for the project's software
+Installs | Number of software installations of the project Number of Active Users | Number of active users of the project Commercial Offerings | Availability of commercial products or services based on the project Availability of Add-on Products | Availability of 3rd party plug-ins, modules, utilities, etc. that provide additional functionality for the project's software